Saturday, 23 July 2016

 but to be perfectly honest I felt it did not quite live up to the photos in Sarah Raven’s catalogue or the clips that I had seen of it on Gardener’s World.
 Despite the weather the crowds had flocked to the open day, and groups of visitors blocked the narrow paths, making photographs difficult.

-The same was true of the vegetable gardens, both alongside the cutting garden
+The vegetable gardens alongside the cutting garden.

 Across the farm lane from the cutting garden, the farmhouse was under renovation and so areas of the garden were roped off.